Residence Life & Housing Policies and Regulations

 Residents sharing a direct residential area (e.g. room, suite, house) have the option of decreasing, but not extending visitation hours.

 The maximum number of people allowed in a residential area at a time is double the standard capacity plus one.
 This means that an individual bedroom with a standard capacity of two residents can have no more than 5 people present at a time.
-When applying this rule to a residential area that has multiple bedrooms (e.g. townhouse, suite, house), the maximum number of people allowed for the area (including common areas) will be determined by adding the maximum number of people allowed for each individual bedroom.
-For example, a suite with two doubles and a single may have a maximum of 13 people at a time (5+5+3).
+When a residential area has multiple bedrooms (e.g. townhouse, suite, house), the maximum number of people allowed for the area (including common areas) is determined by adding the maximum number of people allowed for each bedroom.
+For example, a suite with two double rooms and a single room may have a maximum of 13 people at a time (5+5+3).
 It is important to note that the standard capacity used in this calculation remains the same even if a room's capacity has been temporarily increased.

 Visitation is an integral component of the roommate contract, as well as the community contract.
 It is expected that residents respect their roommates' rights by not violating the roommate contract or abusing the visitation privilege.